Venefilyn/.github/SECURITY.md

 # License

-Consult the LICENSE.md file for more.
+Consult this repository LICENSE file for more.